 # Code to execute

-is the loop variable that is typically used to track the iteration.$i -le 5
+$iis the loop variable that is typically used to track the iteration.$i -le 5is the condition that determines when the loop should continue.$i++is the iterator that increments the loop variable.

 for ($i = 1; $i -le 5; $i++) {